industrialdev/wicket-drupalmodule-php/README.md

 Requires the "Base Wicket Module".
 Provides a Drupal route (/create-account) with a form to create a new person.
 Also contains a settings page to configure some things related to this page at **/admin/config/wicket-create-account/settings**

+## Wicket CAS Name Sync

+Requires the Drupal CAS module (https://www.drupal.org/project/cas) *AND* the "Base Wicket Module".
+Provides a custom event subscriber that listens for CAS CasPreLoginEvent thus allowing name syncing capability on fire of that CAS login event.
+It will store the $person->full_name from Wicket under the Drupal user account using the key "person_full_name" via the UserData Drupal service.

 ## CAS SETUP
 Within the CAS settings, /wp/wp-admin/options-general.php?page=wp-cassify.php